Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Bond-operator mean-field theory

 \section{Bond-operator mean-field theory}

-In this section, we examine the effect of $\Gamma$-term in the AF-AF zigzag chain ($J_1,J_2>0, 0\le \phi \le \pi/2$) by using bond-operator mean-field theory\cite{Sachdev1990}.
-There are five independent nematic (quadrupolar) operators defined on a spin-1/2 pairs forming spin-1 given as \cite{Andreev1984}

-In Eq.(\ref{eq:ham}), the parameter $\Gamma$ is coupled to the $xy$ component $Q_i^{xy}=S_i^xS_{i+1}^y+S_i^yS_{i+1}^x$, and it works as a ``field" (or a chemical potential) to condense the nematic particle represented by $Q_i^{xy}$.
+In this section, we examine the effect of $\Gamma$-term in the AFM-AFM zigzag chain ($J_1,J_2>0, 0\le \phi \le \pi/2$) by using bond-operator mean-field theory\cite{Sachdev1990}.
+We see that in the Hamiltonian Eq.(\ref{eq:ham}) $\Gamma$ works as a ``field" (or a chemical potential) to condense the nematic particle represented by $Q_i^{xy}$.
 This situation is similar to doping a magnon to the gapped singlet state\cite{Sachdev1990}.
-Similarly, doping a nematic particle other than $xy$-component is done by a ring exchange interaction that works as a chemical potential\cite{Ueda2007,Totsuka2012,Yokoyama2018}.
-All these cases have a gapped singlet ground state as a starting point, approximated by the product state of the dimer (or tetramer) units, and the effect of the applied ``field" is examined using the bond-operator approach or its analog.
+The condensation of nematic particles is discussed previously, where a ring exchange interaction or frustrated interactions work as a chemical potential\cite{Ueda2007,Totsuka2012,Yokoyama2018}.
+All these cases take a gapped singlet ground state as a starting point, which is approximated by the product state of dimers (or tetramers), and the effect of the applied ``field" is examined using the bond-operator approach or its analog.

-We consider a model shown in Fig.~\ref{f6}(a) consisting of dimers (\textit{rungs}) where the intra-dimer interaction is $J_1,\Gamma_1$ and the inter-dimer interactions are $\lambda J_\eta,\lambda \Gamma_\eta,\; (\eta=1,2)$ with $0\leq \lambda \leq 1$.
+We consider a model shown in Fig.~\ref{f6}(a) consisting of dimers (rungs) where the intra-dimer interaction is $J_1,\Gamma_1$ and the inter-dimer interactions are $\lambda J_\eta,\lambda \Gamma_\eta,\; (\eta=1,2)$ with $0\leq \lambda \leq 1$.
 The $\lambda=1$ limit corresponds to Eq.(\ref{eq:ham}).
 We start from $\lambda=0$ having decoupled dimers, whose ground state is the product state of the lowest energy isolated-dimer states.
 By using the three excited eigenstates of the dimer represented by the three bond operators, we rewrite the Hamiltonian including the nonzero $\lambda$-terms and examine the nature of the low-energy excitations by the bond-operator mean-field theory.